alteryx/promote-r-client/README.md

 Please refer to the [promote-python](https://github.com/alteryx/promote-python) package for instructions on installing the Python Client.

 ### App
-Please refer to the [install guide](https://help.alteryx.com/promote/current/Administer/Installation.htm?tocpath=Administer%7C_____2) for instructions on installing the Promote App.
+Please refer to the [installation guide](https://help.alteryx.com/promote/current/Administer/Installation.htm?tocpath=Administer%7C_____2) for instructions on installing the Promote App.

 ## Usage
 ### Model Directory Structure